In-Person or Virtual options available.

 Some symptoms or signs of social anxiety include the following:

-• An individual worries about how others see them when being introduced
+• Worrying about how others see them when being introduced

 • Being anxious if someone were to watch them do something